About the project

 EDUCATE aims to develop understanding of how teachers include life skills, exploratory and digital competence in the subjects English, religion, mathematics, science, Norwegian, social studies and German.
 We aim to carry out systematic video observations of classroom teaching in the same classes over time at schools in different parts of the country, combined with surveys, interviews, student work and international large scale assessment (ICILS og TIMSS).

 EDUCATE is organised into three sub-projects.
-In addition, two public sector ph.d. projects are connected to EDUCATE:
+In addition, two public sector ph.d. projects and one post doctoral project are connected to EDUCATE:

 Sub-project 1: student perspectives, school development and teachers’ professional community